marcinjak9/italian-flavours-gatsby/src/pages/tour/sardinia-tour.md

     dell'italiano.
   textTitle: Keywords and Highlights
 blogSectionTitle: Cari Amici on this tour with me
-calendar:
-  body: >-
+calendarBody: >-
   Pick your more suitable period among the two blocks of 10 days on which I usually run this tour.
-  dates:
+aviabilityDates:
   - endDate: Aug 16th 18
     startDate: Aug 15th 18
-  notes: |
+calendarNotes: |
   Same additional notes can be placed here.
-  title: Available dates for your amazing tour
+calendarTitle: Available dates for your amazing tour
 instagramUsername: italian_flavour
 instagramPhotos:
   - id: BnBX5s9lMc8